JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 <img src="../../imgs/3_3.png" width=1000>

-The trials with the highest accuracy range from 47% to 48%, which is close to the 51.3% accuracy of the original model, indicating that the model significantly reduces storage space while largely maintaining accuracy.
+The trials with the largest accuracy is 52%, indicating that the quantisation has the capability to significantly reduce the model storage space while largely maintain accuracy.

 ## 4. Comparison between brute-force search and TPE based search regarding sample efficiency.